Introduction

 "Congratulations Doctor Cook!" the rest repeated.

-"Well deserved!" agreed Karl Gunner, "I pushed for a doctorate in Mathematics as well, but they wouldn't agree."
+"Well deserved!" agreed Karl Gunner, "I pushed for a Doctorate in Mathematics as well, but they wouldn't agree."

-"He just proved something that everyone knew must be true, there wasn't anything new or groundbreaking.
+"He just proved something that everyone knew must be true.
+There wasn't anything new or groundbreaking.
 Unlike high temperature superconductivity!"
 James Rice said in response.

-"How is a three-hundred and fifty year old mathematics problem not ground breaking!"
+"How is a three hundred and fifty year old Mathematics problem not groundbreaking!"
 Karl insisted.

 "Oof," Dad replied as I settled on his shoulders.
 "Well done, Johnny!
-I'm so proud right now, our family finally has a high school and college graduate!"
+I'm so proud right now, our family finally has a High School and College graduate!"

 "Let's go celebrate!" came the cheer from the family.

 The working parts of The Mayo were finished and in operation.
 Only the new indoor pool and the full suite of rooms on twelve floors were incomplete.
-Four floors of suites were complete, not including the private family level on fourteen.
+Four floors of suites were complete, not including the private family level on fifteen.
 Today they would all be fully operational and fully staffed to help throw a giant party.
 The family loaded into two minivans, glossy black vehicles adorned with a white hotel logo on the side.
 Matt drove one, and a hotel shuttle driver drove the other.

-"I'm so proud to have a doctor in the family.
+"I'm so proud to have a Doctor in the family.
 Look at us now, with a family business and hotels.
 It's incredible.
 I can't wait to see what you do next!"

 I smiled as best I could.
 I knew this party wasn't about me, but mainly about everyone involved in my life wanting to congratulate themselves for their part in my accomplishments.
 Either way I was determined to have fun.

-We unloaded at the front and were greeted by the valet, who took the vans away.
+We unloaded at the front of the hotel and were greeted by the valet, who took the vans away.
 We were greeted next by the staff, who were lined up in their uniforms clapping.
 Then we went into the two elevators and straight to the roof.
 I was the only one dressed in comfortable clothes, which had been under my graduate robes.
 Everyone else was very dressed up.

 We ordered drinks from the bartender, and I went to a server for a canapé.
 Once I had my pig in a blanket and my Dr Pepper, I sat at the giant white grand piano and began to play.
 This way, anyone who wished to talk to me could approach, as I had a full view of the room and was visible to everyone.
 It would also keep the crowd away.
 Wedged into the corner, the piano served as a barrier.
 It was only comfortable for a couple people at a time to stand close enough for conversation.